Energy Fellows Institute

 Become a Fellow

 Applicants should be proven leaders with a strong interest in expanding their career into the advanced energy industry.
-Executives and entrepreneurs interested in applying for the Fellowship should have 10+ years of proven leadership experience in the technology or business communities, with success leading an organization in a resource-limited and time sensitive environment.
-The application will remain open until all of the spots have been filled.
+Executives and entrepreneurs interested in applying for the Fellowship should have 10+ years of proven leadership experience in the technology or business communities.

 EFI will be accepting applications from current or recently graduated students to gain access to the full program via work exchange.
 Through a competitive application process, Student Fellows will be chosen to act as programming associates in exchange for involvement in the program.
 Student Fellows gain full and exclusive access to 50+ executives and researchers in the Colorado clean energy ecosystem, in addition to participation in tours and social events.

 Ambitious and highly organized students will be able to fit the program into their regular school schedule.
-Student Fellows can expect 2-4 hours of weekly program time beginning the first week in April, and are expected to commit full time to the program dates in May and June.
-The application will remain open until the spot has been filled.
+Student Fellows can expect 2-4 hours of weekly program development time beginning the first week in April, and are expected to commit full time to the program dates in May.

 Energy Fellows Institute Alumni